Harsha1115/ML-disaster-tweets/README.md

 ---

-### 📉 Training Curve

-* `loss_curve_distilbert.png` → Shows training vs evaluation loss trend for DistilBERT

----

-✅ **Status:** All deliverables for Intermediate Update 1 are completed and pushed to GitHub — dataset, EDA, baseline model, transformer model, metrics, and visualizations ready for review.
+ **Status:** All deliverables for Intermediate Update 1 are completed and pushed to GitHub — dataset, EDA, baseline model, transformer model, metrics, and visualizations ready for review.

 ---